kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

 1. Install [Keda](https://keda.sh/docs/2.8/deploy/) if it does not present on your cluster.

-2. Create function with the `replicas` value set to 1 to prevent internal serverless `HPA` creation:
+2. Create the Function with the `replicas` value set to 1 to prevent the internal Serverless HorizontalPodAutoscaler creation:

     ```yaml
     cat <<EOF | kubectl apply -f -